laszewsk/mlcommons/webpage/frontpage-v2.md

 (Pilot1 P1), molecular (Pilot P2) and population (Pilot3).

 Pilot1 (P1) benchmarks are formed out of problems and data at the cellular level.
-The high level goal of the problem behind the P1 benchmarks is to predict drug response based on molecular features of tumor cells and drug descriptors.
+The high-level goal of the problem behind the P1 benchmarks is to predict drug response based on molecular features of tumor cells and drug descriptors.
 Pilot2 (P2) benchmarks are formed out of problems and data at the molecular level.
-The high level goal of the problem behind the P2 benchmarks is molecular dynamic simulations of proteins involved in cancer, specifically the RAS protein.
+The high-level goal of the problem behind the P2 benchmarks is molecular dynamic simulations of proteins involved in cancer, specifically the RAS protein.
 Pilot3 (P3) benchmarks are formed out of problems and data at the population level.
-The high level goal of the problem behind the P3 benchmarks is to predict cancer recurrence in patients based on patient related data.
+The high-level goal of the problem behind the P3 benchmarks is to predict cancer recurrence in patients based on patient related data.